VQD-BSV-Official/DVFix/README.md

 > * "Modifying" or "customizing": Changing or customizing the source code.
 > * "Repurposing": Reusing the source code for another purpose.

 Recover damaged files, lost source when recording, incomplete by extracting h264.
 Currently supports: MP4, MOV... <br>
+I know my tool has many shortcomings, but I want to create a multi-tool and partly because I want to do everything instead of the available software.
+I would be very happy if you contribute, because I am alone researching with my laptop.
+Thank you very much
-I opened this source later than other sources such as: untrunc, mp4fixer, djifix or recover_mp4. <br>
+I also don't make the source code public because the research effort only looks at hex data and draws experience.
+You can refer to other source codes: untrunc, mp4fixer, djifix or recover_mp4. <br>
 This open source so I can improve video repair.
 And learn from the sources

 ```You can contact me via gmail (email) to save the files you need.
 This will cost you a fee, thank you.
 If you have any problems or questions here => https://github.com/VQD-BSV-Official/BSV-VideoRepair/issues, I will reply as soon as possible.```